LADI/jack-select/jack-select.1.rst

 instance of jack-select.
 If so, when called with no command argument arguments, it tells the existing jack-select instance to open its menu.

-If a preset name is passed as the first positional command-line argument and another instance of jack-select is already running, jack-select will tell the existing instance to activate the preset.
+If a preset name is passed as the first positional command-line argument the preset is activated immediately at application startup.
+If another instance of jack-select is already running, jack-select will tell the existing instance to activate the preset.
 An invalid preset name is silently ignored.

 PRESETS